Table of Contents Show

 Brown rice is a complete grain that has had the hull removed.
 Brown rice, a fiber-rich superfood, is an excellent alternative to white rice, especially for people trying to lose weight.
 But it is worth the extra effort because of its nutritional content.

 The following stages are usually followed when cooking rice: Boiling water, adding a bowl of raw rice, seasoning with salt, covering with a lid, and cooking on low heat until the rice is done.
-And if you’re cooking brown rice according to the same recipe, you might not be doing it correctly.
+And if you’re cooking according to the same recipe, you might not be doing it correctly.

 Right Ways of Cooking